christian-westbrook/christianwestbrook.dev/_posts/2024-09-09-what-are-adversarial-attacks.md

 But what are adversarial attacks?
 How do they work, and how can they exploit our models?
 In today's blog, I'll seek to answer these questions with an introduction to the field of adversarial machine learning.
 Let's dive into it!

-*Note: This introductory post will expand over time.
-Last updated on September 10th, 2024.*

 ## A hidden danger

 Machine learning is booming.
 Engineers and researchers can field new applications faster than ever before.
 Models recommend our music, filter the media we consume, and diagnose our diseases.
 Virtually every industry is being both disrupted and revolutionized by machine learning.